Creating Perspective with Imported Photos

-This month's Chart of the Month is interesting visually, but it's main purpose is to provide a technique for importing photographs into graphic shapes so that the photographs have perspective.
+This Power Chart is interesting visually, but it's main purpose is to provide a technique for importing photographs into graphic shapes so that the photographs have perspective.
 We've provided the graphic for your use.
 Simply download it and apply your formatting choices.
 Now, let's look at how the photograph was imported into the open doors of the cupboard so that they give the appearance of perspective.

 We used the photograph below (no. 44291147 that we purchased from Fotolia) as the wood grain for the open cupboard doors.